audreymms7/Santander-Product-Recommendation/Santander-Final-Report.md

 #### 4.8  Employee

+Some of Santander's clients have an employee status (A active, B ex employed or F filial).
 ```r
 table(dta$ind_empleado)
 #         A      B      F      N
 #        204    282    203 999311
 ```
+As can be depicted from the graph below, even it is a very small group of clients, employees have a clearly different product preference, compared to non-employee clients (N).
+Only 10% of active employee (A) have current account, compared to 50% in non-employee group. `ind_tjcr_fin_ult1` (credit card) and `ind_valo_fin_ult1`(securities) are among top five most popular products for employees.
+Roughly 10% of employees own `ind_tjcr_fin_ult1` (credit card), whereas only 3% of non-employees have it.

+Other products that are more popular among employees include pension account and payroll account.

 ![image prod for employee](prod_emp.png)